TropiTracker/api.tropitracker.com/README.md

 # TropiTracker API
 This is the API that is (or will be) used by TropiTracker.
 All information is fetched from the NHC.

+> [!WARNING]
+> This API is a WIP and is not finished.
+Because of this, it is discouraged that you use this API in any official manner.

+# Using
+To use this in your applications, simply fetch https://api.tropitracker.com/index.json.

+> [!NOTE]
+> There will be other ways to fetch individual products (ex fetching only hurricanes or only outlooks, etc), but as of now, you can only fetch the index.
 # Capabilities
 As of now, the API stores: